 20 Greatest Nomadic Horse Cultures in World History

-This article traces twenty of the most powerful and influential nomadic horse cultures in history—civilizations that left their mark not with cities but saddles.
+This article presents twenty of the most powerful and influential nomadic horse cultures from world history; civilizations that built not cities, but saddles.

 A depiction of a Scythian of the nomadic horse culture